 Beef Pad Thai Recipe

 This authentic beef pad Thai recipe with homemade sauce is so delicious and always a hit with the family.
-It’s perfect for your busy weeknights, as you can make the sauce in advance and whip up the noodles in less than 30 minutes.
+It’s perfect for your busy weeknights, as you can make the sauce in advance and stir-fry the noodles in less than 20 minutes.
 Quick, easy, and delicious!

-Beef pad Thai is a classic Thai noodle stir-fry, combining juicy beef slices with flat rice noodles, garlic chives, and bean sprouts.
-Traditionally prepared with fish sauce, palm sugar, and tamarind paste, it balances salty, sweet, and sour notes.
+Pad Thai beef is a classic Thai noodle stir-fry made with beef, flat rice noodles, garlic chives, and bean sprouts.
+Everything is tossed in a flavorful sauce made from fish sauce, palm sugar, and tamarind paste.
+The taste is a perfect balance of salty, sweet, and sour.

-- Rice noodles – rice noodles can be found at any Asian grocery store and at Asian markets.
+- Rice noodles – Rice noodles can be found at Asian grocery stores or Asian markets.

-- Beef – It’s important to cut your beef into thin strips against the grain.
-For stir-frying, opt for tender beef cuts like flank steak, skirt steak, tenderloin, and sirloin for the best flavors.
+- Beef – The best cuts of beef for stir-fry are flank steak, skirt steak, tenderloin, and sirloin for the best flavors.
+Slice it into thin strips against the grain.

-- Dried mini shrimp (optional) – Authentic pad Thai often comes with dried mini shrimp.
-If you don’t like seafood, you can simply omit these.
+- Dried mini shrimp (optional) – Authentic beef pad Thai often comes with dried mini shrimp.
+If you don’t like seafood, you can simply omit this.

 - Egg – Egg adds richness and binds the noodles and beef together.